 What does Freemasonry do for society in the present time?

 In North America alone, Freemasonry contributes over two million dollars a day to charitable causes through its various concordant bodies.
 Must of that assistance goes to people who are not Masons.
 Some of these charities are vast projects.
-The Shrine Masons, known as Shriners, operate the largest network of hospitals for burned and orthopedically impaired children in the country, and there is never a fee for treatment.
+The Shrine Masons, known as Shriners, operate the largest network of hospitals for burned and orthopedically impaired children in the US, Mexico and Canada, and there is never a fee for treatment.
 The Scottish Rite Masons maintain a nationwide network of over 150 Childhood Language Disorder Clinics, Centers and Programs.
-The York Rite continues its philantrophy in a variety of charities, including scholarship programs for students, and perform public service activities in their communities.
+The York Rite continues its philanthropy in a variety of charities, including scholarship programs for students, and perform public service activities in their communities.